 If this website or any of The Simple Tarot resources have been helpful or if you have questions that you can’t find the answers to elsewhere, please reach out and let me know.
 This website isn’t just my job – it’s an obsession and I love every bit of it.

-But it doesn’t exist without you, so please let me know if you find it valuable and share it with anyone who you think needs a bit of tarot help.
+But it doesn’t exist without you, so please let me know if you find it valuable.

 If you’d like to support The Simple Tarot, you can help by following and sharing the Facebook Page, checking me out on Instagram, sharing these posts on Pinterest, or just sharing these tarot resources with your friends.